 Developing the skills required for these burgeoning roles can help you remain competitive in an ever-evolving job market.
 If you’re interested in a career in robotics, here’s a look at the main concentrations in the field of robotics and the skills that will help you land a job.

 Take an Interdisciplinary Approach to an Ever-Evolving Field

 Learn how Northeastern’s advanced robotics degree can accelerate your career.

 3 Major Robotics Specializations

 Robotics is an interdisciplinary field that relies on multiple fields of study: computer science, mechanical and industrial engineering, and electrical and computer engineering.

-Computer science focuses on a robot’s higher-level control systems, use complex artificial intelligence (AI) and machine learning (ML) programs.
+Computer science focuses on a robot’s higher-level control systems using complex artificial intelligence (AI) and machine learning (ML) programs.
 “You’re telling the robot what to do,” says Robert Platt, an assistant professor in the Khoury College of Computer Science at Northeastern.
 In an autonomous car, for example, there are mechanisms that enable the car to detect stop signs and pedestrians.
 A drone may run programs that allow it to navigate around a building and take pictures, or to fly at a certain height.

-Mechanical and Industrial Engineering work on lower-level control systems and mechanisms, Platt says.
+Mechanical and Industrial Engineering works on lower-level control systems and mechanisms, Platt says.
 These types of systems could include the rotor inside a drone, the steering system in an autonomous car, or a “traditional” robot that completes a single task, such as a robotic arm on an assembly line.
 Designing these systems requires an emphasis on stability and safety, especially if systems will be used alongside humans.

-Electrical and Computer Engineering look at how the high-level and low-level control systems come together.
+Electrical and Computer Engineering look at how the high- and low-level control systems come together.
 This work involves developing protocols for system integration.
 In some cases, there is an overlap between this discipline and computer science within the robotics field, Platt says.

 6 Essential Robotics Skills